dfraser/beautiful-jekyll/_drafts/2016-09-04-on-demand-stream-hosting-with-digitalocean.md

 DigitalOcean uses SSH to secure their servers, so I used PuTTYgen from the <a href="http://www.chiark.greenend.org.uk/~sgtatham/putty/">PuTTY</a> project to generate an SSH key, and added the public side to my droplet.
 They have a great <a href="https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-putty-on-digitalocean-droplets-windows-users">tutorial</a> on how to do this, if you're not an old hat with SSH like me.

-I clicked "create" with all the rest as default, and seconds later I had my very own Ubuntu server.
+I clicked "Create" with all the rest as defaults, and seconds later I had my very own Ubuntu server.
 I logged in with PuTTY to get started.

 # Icecast2

 I knew I wanted to use Icecast2 for streaming, and it's available in the default Ubuntu packages, so installing it with apt took only seconds.
 The package script prompted me for a hostname (which I just left as localhost) and passwords for being a music source, a relay (which I set, but will never use) and for the admin panel.
-Once it was done, I used systemctl to make it run on boot and started it up.
+Once it was done, I used `systemctl` to make it run on boot and started it up.

 I was able to connect easily from NiceCast on my Mac.
-I used the IP address DigitalOcean gave me for my droplet, made up a mountpoint name ("/music") and used the default login ("source") with the password I gave during setup.
+I used the IP address DigitalOcean gave me for my droplet, made up a mountpoint name (`/music`) and used the default login (`source`) with the password I gave during setup.
 Everything worked.

 # DNS

 I wanted people to access my music stream with a proper URL, and DigitalOcean changes IP addresses whenever you create or destroy a droplet, so it was time for some <a href="https://en.wikipedia.org/wiki/Dynamic_DNS">dynamic DNS</a>.
 I use <a href="https://easydns.com">EasyDNS</a> to host my domain name, so I used their service.
 There are other ones available out there, many for free, if your situation is different.
-EasyDNS reccomended the Linux tool "ez-ipupdate" to configure their service.
+EasyDNS recommended the Linux tool "ez-ipupdate" to configure their service.
 It was available in the Ubuntu packages and included a setup script as well.
-I just selected EasyDNS, entered my username, my access token, and the hostname I wanted to use (radio.capybara.org) and the package did the rest.
-A bit more playing with systemctl, and I had my dynamic DNS working.
+I just selected EasyDNS, entered my username, my access token, and the hostname I wanted to use (`radio.capybara.org`) and the package did the rest.
+A bit more playing with `systemctl`, and I had my dynamic DNS working.

 # Systems Stuff - The Snapshot

 The next thing I did was to reboot my droplet -- I wanted to confirm that everything was going to start automatically.
-After testing everything out, I shut it down with the "poweroff" command.
+After testing everything out, I shut it down with the "`poweroff`" command.
 Powering off your Droplet doesn't change the amount you're charged, since the computer and disk space and IP address are still all allocated in your name.
 But you need to power off to make a
 "snapshot.""

 On the DigitalOcean website, I created snapshot of my droplet.
 You can use the snapshot as a template to create new droplets in the future.
 DigitalOcean charges you money to store them, but it's significantly less than the cost of having your server running.
 At the time of writing, $0.05 per gigabyte per month.
 My snapshot was exactly 1 gigabyte.